To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as your primary energy source.

 Ketones have been the primary source of fuel for the human species (hunter/gatherer) for the last approximately 2 million years.

-Only about 7000 years ago did we start eating grains, and it’s only been since about the 1950s that we have adopted such a high refined sugar/carbohydrate processed foods diet.
+It’s only been about 7000 years ago that we start eating grains.
+And it’s only been since about the 1950s that we have adopted such a high refined sugar/carbohydrate processed foods diet.
 Getting fat-adapted is the secret sauce to lowering blood sugar, insulin and putting type 2 diabetes in remission.

 *When you are increasing your fat intake make sure to eat more good fats and less bad fats.
 Beware of Lazy Keto.

-There are very limited studies on the fat-adaptation process on human subjects, but in a low carbohydrate environment, after prolonged exercise, a small amount of muscle glycogen synthesis occurs, presumably due to hepatic gluconeogenesis providing a source of glucose for glycogen.
+There are very limited studies on the fat-adaptation process on human subjects.
+However, in a low carbohydrate environment, after prolonged exercise, a small amount of muscle glycogen synthesis occurs.
+This is due to hepatic (liver) gluconeogenesis which is a source of glucose for glycogen.

 How long does it take to become keto adapted?